Toggle Nav

 True caviar connoisseurs believe that the best way to eat and serve these delicate fish eggs is without any additions, by simply serving caviar on its own.
 These gourmet food experts believe that this is the only way to avoid having garnishes that prevent you from tasting caviar’s highly appreciated flavor.
 However, what one chooses to eat or not to eat with caviar is a matter of taste and personal preference.
 If you think that the taste of caviar is too intense, there are certain accouterments and accompaniments that can pair perfectly with this unique delicacy.

-These are some traditional garnishes for caviar: creme fraiche, sour cream, fresh herbs, chopped onions, and crumbled hard-boiled eggs.
+Some traditional garnishes for caviar are creme fraiche, sour cream, fresh herbs, chopped onions, and crumbled hard-boiled eggs.
 Trying them as additions to the fish eggs can improve your caviar-eating experience.

 The most expensive way to serve caviar is to put it on oysters or wrap it in Jamon Iberico.
 Favorite pairings also include serving caviar on top of boiled eggs or omelets, or with potatoes.
 The most unexpected product you can present with caviar is white chocolate.